DavidBM/acteur-rs/README.md

 Regarding the implementation:

- - Actors have an ID
+ - Actors have an ID which type is defined by the user for each Actor type
  - Messages are routed to an Actor and an ID
  - Actor life-cycle is automatically handled by the framework
  - Actors are automatically de/allocated depending of their usage
  - Messages for the same Actor & ID are ordered.
-Everything else is executed in concurrently.
+Everything else is executed concurrently.

 ## State of the implementation

 - [x] Actor is activated on first message
 - [x] Actor can send messages to other actors
 - [x] System can send messages to any actor
+- [x] Actor self stop
+- [x] Stop waits for all actors to consume all messages
-- [ ] System statistics
+- [x] System statistics
 - [ ] Automatic deallocation of unused actors
-- [x] Stop waits for all actors to consume all messages
 - [ ] Subscribe to message
 - [ ] Fan-out messages
-- [x] Actor self stop
+- [ ] RPC like messages between actors
+- [ ] Services (statefull or stateless, like actors, without ID and processing messages concurrently)
 - [ ] Allow more than 150.000 queued messages per actor (waiting for async_std to have unbounded channels: [https://github.com/async-rs/async-std/issues/212]())
-- [ ] RPC like messages between actors

 ## Examples